infernojs/eslint-plugin-inferno/docs/rules/no-access-state-in-setstate.md

 }
 ```

-Then react will call the argument with the correct and updated  state,
+Then inferno will call the argument with the correct and updated  state,
 even when things happen in batches.
 And the example above will be
 something like: